Zechariah 7 – Obedience Is Better than Ritual

 “But they refused to heed, shrugged their shoulders, and stopped their ears so that they could not hear.
 Yes, they made their hearts like flint, refusing to hear the law and the words which the LORD of hosts had sent by His Spirit through the former prophets.
 Thus great wrath came from the LORD of hosts.”

 a.
 Refused to heed… shrugged their shoulders… stopped their ears… made their hearts like flint: Zechariah vividly described a progression of rejection.
-It begins with simply refusing to heed God, then a self-justifying shrugging of their shoulders, then stopping their hears.
+It begins with simply refusing to heed God, then a self-justifying shrugging of their shoulders, then stopping their ears.
 It all ends with hearts as hard as flint.

 i.
 When you meet people with hearts like flint, you know they did not become that way overnight.
 There was a gradual, certain progression to their present place of hardness.